mahulchak/mscaffolder/README.md

   b) Note that the file input for scaffolder is not the masked file.

-  c) You will notice a file called "ctgmap.txt" after scaffolder runs.
-That file has the information about the unscaffolded contigs.
+  c) The unscaffolded contigs are named with a 'U_' prefix.
+You will see that a file called "ctgmap.txt" is generated after scaffolder runs.
+That file has the information about the unscaffolded contigs and information about which contig maps to which reference chromosome.

-  d) I will soon be adding another utility for manually adding an unscaffolded contig into an existing scaffold.
+  d) I will soon be adding another utility for manually adding an unscaffolded contig into an existing scaffold (please email me if you need it).

+<b>Citation</b>
+Coming soon!